snakemake-workflows/transcriptome-differential-expression/config/Ch_rip_male_v_female/README.md

 ### Alignment (minimap2)

 Alignment performed using Minimap2.
-A comprehensive explanation of its parameters can be found in the [official documentation](https://lh3.github.io/minimap2/minimap2.html#10).
+A comprehensive explanation of its parameters can be found in the [Minimap2 documentation](https://lh3.github.io/minimap2/minimap2.html#10).

 - **minimap2**:
   - `index_opts`: Used to define additional options for indexing.